CHDIR SYSTEM Statement Windows/Unix

 Details:

 Format strings passed to the string formatting routines contain two types of objects--plain characters and format specifiers.
 Plain characters are copied verbatim to the resulting string.
 Format specifiers fetch arguments from the argument list and apply formatting to them.
-Format specifiers have the following form:

 "%" [index ":"] ["-"] [width] ["." prec] type